Huzaifa-Pathan/HTML-Basic-Website/README.md

 # HTML-Basic-Website
-This is a basic HTMKL website
+This is a basic HTML website